aryansondharva/OpenPAWS/README.md

 ## Setup

-You need Node.js 18+ and an Anthropic API key.
+You need Node.js 18+ and a Gemini API key.
 The news APIs are optional — the RSS feeds alone will get you real stories with no keys at all.

 **1. Clone the repo**